sdiehl/stephendiehl.com/posts/poll.md

 The self-rated skill level turned out to be a fairly typical distribution with a median of 5, mode of 5, and mean of 5.3.
-Curiously most Haskellers in the poll rated themselves below average, the mean was shifted right due to the large number of people rating themselves a 9 or 10.
+Curiously most Haskellers in the poll rated themselves below 5.

+This result is probably not meaningful or accurate.

 #### Type System